UDOOboard/Neo-Docs/docs/07_Arduino_M4_Processor/04_Programming.md

 <div class="alert alert-danger" role="alert">
   <span class="glyphicon glyphicon-exclamation-sign" aria-hidden="true"></span>
   <span class="sr-only">Warning!</span>
   Udoo Neo works ONLY with Arduino IDE version 1.6.5.
-Down load it from <a href="https://www.arduino.cc/en/Main/OldSoftwareReleases#previous">here!</a>
+Download it from <a href="https://www.arduino.cc/en/Main/OldSoftwareReleases#previous">here!</a>
 </div>

 * From your computer go to the Arduino website and downlaod the 1.6.5 version of the IDE: https://www.arduino.cc/en/Main/OldSoftwareReleases#previous